Frequently Asked Questions

 a.
-Why is Strom Plumbing By Sign of the Crab the most respected name in plumbing fixtures?
+Why is Strom Plumbing By Sign of the Crab the most respected name in

 b.
 What is the difference between quarter turn ceramic valves and compression valves.

-For years the plumbing industry used a stem with threads and a bib washer on the end of the stem.
+or years the plumbing industry used a stem with threads and a bib washer on the end of the stem.
 The disadvantage was that the washers would wear out and would have to be replaced or the valve could be ruined.
 The new stems used in our faucets use 2 ceramic disks that rotate when the stem turns, allowing the water to flow or shut off.
 The wear on these disks is so minimal that the valve cartridge can last for many years.
 The cartridges are unconditionally guaranteed for 5 years from date of purchase.

 c.
 How do I determine what type of faucet I need for my tub?